HackerOS-Linux-System/.github/profile/README.md

 ## LTS
 This is the same version as the official one, but it has Debian stable instead of Debian testing.

+## Atomic
+The Atomic edition is the immuntable edition of HackerOS.
+The system includes the Hammer tool for atomic updates, package installations, and container installations.
+The atomicity system applies to Btrfs snapshots.

 # How often is HackerOS released ?
 HackerOS is released every 2 or 3 weeks.
 Previously, it was released every 1 or 2 weeks.
-Xfce and Gnome editions are available in versions x.0 and x.5.
+Xfce, Gnome and Hydra editions are available in versions x.0 and x.5.
+However, the LTS version is released in versions x.0.

 ## HackerOS CLI Tools: